-For the start of the 2019-2010 school year, we have compiled an all-new site for educators.
+Teacher FAQs are on our Learn Site, which also offers training, resources, and teaching tools specifically for educators.
 Simply log in (with your existing Reading Plus credentials) at https://learnsite.readingplus.com.
-Access to all of the training and support on the new Learn Site is also available directly from within the Reading Plus application.
+Access to all of the training and support on this site is also available directly from within the Reading Plus application.

 The easiest way to retrieve your login credentials is to use our Password Reset Tool.